 The Girl with the Bad Reputation

 In high school, I had a friend who didn’t have the best reputation.
 A lot of guys said some mean things and a nasty rumor got spread around.
 This girl barely let it affect her.
 She did what she wanted and didn’t care.
-She wasn’t super girly, but she wasn’t a tom-boy.
-She was so laid back.
 We became close, and I don’t even remember how.
 I don’t have many high school memories without her.

 She taught me to embrace my sexuality.
-She was called a slut a lot, but she didn’t care.
-She didn’t let any double standards stop her.
+Honestly, she was called a slut a lot, but she didn’t care.
+Double standards didn’t stop her.
 She really showed me that it’s okay to be sexual and be a woman.
-She made it seem natural, and I was so comfortable talking with her about sex.
-She taught me so much about so much, and I can’t even explain that in detail.
+Also, she just taught me so much about so much, and I can’t even explain that in detail.
 She showed me about being independent and not needing a boyfriend to get approval.

 The Boyfriend’s Sister